racdale/neuroechobot/README.md

 esn = train_and_talk(training_url='https://co-mind.org/bot-maker/ai.txt',neurons=500,turns=10,randomizer=1423)
 ```

-Make note of these conversations and return to CCLE and respond to the questions asked.
+Make note of these conversations and return to Bruin Learn and respond to the questions asked.

+*Optional reading*

+I have published a kind of primer for the type of neural network we're working with here.
+I share this in case you are interested in its inner-workings.

+Dale, R. & Kello, C. T. (2018).
+"How do humans make sense?"
+Multiscale dynamics and emergent meaning.
+New Ideas in Psychology, 50, 61-72. [https://co-mind.org/rdmaterials/php.cv/pdfs/article/dale_kello_newideas.pdf](PDF)